lifegoodbitamihka/notes/README.md

 # 2023-12-03
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these tips, you will be able to finish your tasks on time and meet your goals.

+# 2023-12-04
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
+It's important to write clean, readable code first and optimize only when profiling indicates a bottleneck.